gitpcl/minority-owned-app/README.md

 ## :computer: About the project

-O Houston Minority Owned was developed with the intent to connect minority owned business in Houston to their local communities.
+Houston Minority Owned was developed with the intent to connect minority owned business in Houston to their local communities.

 ### :earth_americas: That way Houston becomes more inclusive!!!